 - Optimize SQL based on RDBMS type.

-- Handle normalized and de-normalized data models efficiently.
+- Handle normalized and denormalized data models efficiently.

-- Automatically resolve typical start/snowflake query errors and conflicts.
+- Automatically resolve typical start/Snowflake query errors and conflicts.

 The set of dimensions and measures is called a Cube.
 The cubes facilitate multifaceted data analysis in response to complex business queries.
-Because they can be made up of more than three dimensions (hypercube), in-depth analysis is enabled, allowing users to gain comprehensive and valuable business insights.
+Because they can be made up of more than three dimensions (hypercube), in-depth analysis is supported, allowing users to gain comprehensive and valuable business insights.

 Axional Analytics allows for virtually unlimited numbers of dimensions to be added to the data structure (OLAP cube), allowing for detailed data analysis.
 Analysts can view data sets from different angles or pivots.